Carnival (Bvndit EP)

 Carnival is the second extended play (EP) by South Korean girl group Bvndit, released on May 13, 2020, by MNH Entertainment and distributed by Stone Music Entertainment.

 Background

-On April 28, MNH Entertainment confirmed that Bvndit will made a comeback with their second EP.
+On April 28, MNH Entertainment confirmed that Bvndit would make a comeback with their second EP.
 On May 3, MNH Entertainment released the group's first promotional poster.
-On May 5, The second promotional poster was released.
+On May 5, the second promotional poster was released.
 The following day, MNH Entertainment unveiled the track listing to the EP on their official social media accounts, revealing "Jungle" as the lead single.

 Release

 The EP was released on May 13 through many Korean online music services, including Melon.
 For the global market, the album was made available on iTunes and Spotify.
 It was also released in physical format.
 It was also released in physical format.

 Music video

 On May 7, a first teaser for the music video of "Jungle" was released.
 On May 11, a second teaser for the music video was released.
 On May 13, the official music video of "Jungle" was released.